xaxuke/electrum-pesetacoin-server/README.md

-Electrum-DOGE-server for the Electrum-DOGE client
+Electrum-PESETACOIN-server for the Electrum-Pesetacoin client
 ===============================================

   * Author: Thomas Voegtlin (ThomasV on the bitcointalk forum)